Environments

 Vets API uses the breakers gem to implement the circuit breakers pattern using Faraday middleware.
 Breakers is used in conjunction with external services to determine if a service may be down.

 If an external service outage occurs, breakers record successful and failed requests in Redis to determine whether to mark a service as up or down.
-Instrumentation for breakers and external services can be found in Grafana.
+Instrumentation for breakers and external services can be found in Datadog.

 Breakers are not used in the development or sandbox environment since no HTTP calls are made in those environments.